• Tutorials >

 Author: Jerry Zhang

 FX Graph Mode Quantization requires a symbolically traceable model.
-We use the FX framework (TODO: link) to convert a symbolically traceable nn.Module instance to IR, and we operate on the IR to execute the quantization passes.
+We use the FX framework to convert a symbolically traceable nn.Module instance to IR, and we operate on the IR to execute the quantization passes.
 Please post your question about symbolically tracing your model in PyTorch Discussion Forum

 Quantization will only work on the symbolically traceable parts of your model.
 The data dependent control flow-if statements / for loops, and so on using symbolically traced values-are one common pattern which is not supported.
 If your model is not symbolically traceable end to end, you have a couple of options to enable FX Graph Mode Quantization only on a part of the model.
 You can use any combination of these options: